01 of 07

 Passion flowers are invasive in some areas, so contact a local extension office if you're not sure whether you should plant them.Continue to 3 of 7 below.

 There is something old-fashioned yet contemporary about morning glories.
 These fast-growing vines rate right up there with most gardeners' favorite plants.
 Easy to grow from seed, with heart-shaped leaves and abundant and luminous flowers, morning glories are perfect for containers.

-Morning glories come in many colors including white, pink, blue, red and deep purple.
+Morning glories come in many colors including white, pink, blue, red, and deep purple.
 They prefer full sun but will grow in partial shade.
-The vines will reach 5-15 feet, depending on the variety, so will... appreciate a tall trellis.
+The vines will reach 5 to 15 feet, depending on the variety, so will... appreciate a tall trellis.

 Two favorite varieties are "Grandpa Otts" and "Heavenly Blue."

 Be aware that morning glories are considered invasive in some areas because they self-seed so profusely.Continue to 4 of 7 below.

 Related to the morning glory botanically, the Cardinal Climber is also beautiful and will flower during the daytime and fold up shop in the evening.
 The 2" cardinal red flowers are glorious, but the real show stopper of this plant is the fern-like leaves, which are both interesting and elegant.

 The cardinal vine flowers in mid-summer and needs the sun to flower to its fullest but will tolerate partial shade.

 Like the morning glory, it can become invasive.Continue to 5 of 7 below.

 05 of 07